 Beta: A statistic that measures the volatility of the fund, as compared to the overall market.
 The market's beta is set at 1.00; therefore a beta higher than 1.00 is considered to be more volatile than the market, while a beta lower than 1.00 is considered to be less volatile.
 It is important to note that a low beta for a fund does not necessarily imply that the fund has a low level of volatility, a low beta signifies only that the fund's market-related risk is low.
 Beta has been calculated for the past five years.
 Down Market Capture Ratio: A statistical measure of an investment manager's overall performance in down-markets.
 The down-market capture ratio is used to evaluate how well or poorly an investment manager performed relative to an index during periods when that index has dropped.
 The down-market capture ratio has been calculated for the past five years.
 Sharpe Ratio: A statistical measure that uses standard deviation and excess return to determine reward per unit of risk.
 A higher Sharpe ratio implies a better historical risk-adjusted performance.
 The Sharpe ratio has been calculated for the past five years using the 3-month treasury bill for the risk-free rate of return.
 Standard Deviation: A statistical measure of portfolio risk used to measure variability of total return around an average, over a specified period of time.
 The greater the standard deviation over the period, the wider the variability or range of returns and hence, the greater the fund's volatility.
-The standard deviation has been calculated for the past five years.
-Turnover Ratio: A statistical measure of how frequently assets within a fund are bought and sold by the managers represented over a one year period.
+The standard deviation has been calculated for the past five years is one year period.
 Up Market Capture Ratio: A statistical measure of an investment manager's overall performance in up-markets.
-The up-market capture ratio is used to evaluate how well an investment manager performed relative to an index during periods when that index has risen.
-The up-market capture ratio has been calculated for the past five ye
+The up-market capture ratio is used to evaluate how well an investment manager's overall performance in up-markets.
+The up-market capture ratio is used to evaluate how well an investment manager's overall performed relative to an index during periods when that index has risen.
+The up-market capture ratio has been calculated for the past f